Matleo/MLPython2Java/MaschineLearning4J/src/main/java/NeuralNetwork/Tensorflow/README.md

     this.session = sb.session();
 ```
 * `importdir` is a `String`, containing the path of the directory of where to load the `SavedModel` from
-* `modelTag` is a `String`, containing the tag of the appropriate `MetaGraph`, which we want to load from the `SavedModel`.
+* `modelTag` is a `String`, containing the tag of the associated `MetaGraph`, which we want to load from the `SavedModel`.
 In my example, this will always be the constant String `"serve"`, which I used to save the `SavedModels`.

 Now, to use the loaded `Session` for inference, let me remind you, that it is very important to know the exact names of the input and output tensors inside the `SavedModel`.
 Depending on which technology you used to save your `SavedModel`, you might have been able specify these names explicitly (`Tensorflow` or `Estimator`), or else if you used `Keras`, you will have to inspect the `SavedModel` and find the corresponding names, using the [SavedModel CLI](https://www.tensorflow.org/programmers_guide/saved_model#cli_to_inspect_and_execute_savedmodel).